-2. Acceptable Model Assumptions: As mentioned before that certain assumptions are often necessary while formulating the model.
-Adding assumptions to model properties can deviate the model from the actual objective.
-Therefore, necessary care must be taken while making such assumptions.
+2. Acceptable Model Assumptions: As mentioned before, certain assumptions are often necessary while formulating the model.
+That said, adding assumptions to model properties can sometimes deviate the model from the actual objective.
+Therefore, necessary care must be taken while making assumptions.

-Remedy: It can be avoided by discussing those assumptions with the team which has been operating those processes and doing a thorough variation analysis.
+Remedy: It can be avoided by discussing these assumptions with the team operating those processes and performing a thorough variation analysis.

-3. Organizational Support: Shifting from a traditional methodology to an unconventional one is often met with resistance and mistrust from the decision makers of the organization, especially when these decisions are highly associated with revenues and losses.
-A successful OR (Operations Research) project needs the support and willingness of management to accept the results of optimizer models.
+3. Organizational Support: Shifting from a traditional methodology to an unconventional one is often met with resistance and mistrust from the decision-makers of the organization, especially when these decisions are highly associated with revenues and losses.
+A successful OR (Operations Research) project needs the support and willingness of the management to accept the results of optimizer models.

-Remedy: Involve the business executives throughout the implementation phase and make them aware of the challenges, assumptions and the rationale behind taking those assumptions.
+Remedy: Involve concerned business executives throughout the implementation phase and make them aware of the challenges, assumptions and the rationale behind using those assumptions.

-4. The Validity of the Models: Some sensitive parameters whose values are inputted to the optimization models are not known in advance and hence, their predicted values are used.
-As the model output depends on those predicted values, the model, when put to use, can output solutions away from reality if those predicted values are not accurate.
+4. The Validity of the Models: Some sensitive parameters are not known in advance, hence, their predicted value is used in the optimization model.
+As the model output depends on those predicted values, if they aren't accurate, the model may give suboptimal solutions.
 It is, therefore, required to validate the models before their final deployment.

-Remedy: A rigorous sensitivity analysis helps in identifying sensitive parameters and in understanding the response of the model with respect to different values of those parameters.
+Remedy: A rigorous sensitivity analysis helps in identifying sensitive parameters and in understanding the response of the model concerning different values of those parameters.
 There should be a correlation between model output and the expected output.

 Modeling Tools and Optimizers

-- Modeling Tools – Modeling Tools are the software which provide an interface to build and code optimization models.
+- Modeling Tools – The software which provide an interface to build and code optimization models.
 Some of the most popular modeling tools are – GAMS (General Algebraic Modeling System), IBM ILOG Optimization Studio, Python, AMPL.

-- Solvers – Solvers are the core of the optimization process which runs the actual optimization.
+- Solvers – Core of the optimization process which runs the actual optimization.
 They come with a very efficient implementation of optimization algorithms.
-There are both commercial and open-source solvers available.
+Both commercial and open-source solvers are available.
 Some of the prominent ones are: